 How Ordinary People Become “Experts”

 Becoming an expert is the easy part.
 Many people are experts already in what they do.
 Including YOU!
-Everyone has unique ideas, skills and experience.
-The hard part is being recognized as an expert in the world that we live in.
+Everyone has unique ideas, skills, and experience.
+The hardest is being recognized as an expert in the world that we live in.

-- Experts speak in seminars, do guest lectures in universities and they get paid a lot.
+- Experts Speak: Experts speak at seminars, do guest lectures at universities, conferences, and workshops.

-- Experts are not just “I-know-a-lot-of-stuff” people.
+- Experts are Thought Leaders: Experts are not just “I-know-a-lot-of-stuff” people.
 They also have unique ideas, concepts and theories which they have developed over a period of time.
-In short they are authorities and thought leaders in their field of work.
+In short, they are authorities and thought leaders in their field of work.

-- Experts also train other people.
+- Experts Train: Experts also train other people.
 They charge a lot for the training.
 The Experts of experts charge even more.

-- They work as consultants to many businesses and organizations because… well, they are experts!
+- Experts Consult: They work as consultants to many businesses and organizations because… well, they are experts!